 Since 1997. is under UNESCO protection.
-Well preserved city walls, doors, and palaces, several churches, and monasteries.
+Well-preserved city walls, doors, palaces, several churches, and monasteries.
 St. John’s cathedral with masterpiece Portal of Master Radovan.
 The Romanesque art of Radovan’s portal describes the humanistic truth of redemption and shows us that good and love always outweigh evil.

 This is just part of what you can expect to see in this charming little town of cozy narrow streets paved by yellow smooth stone.

 This historical town is just 10 minutes away from Split International Airport with three nautical marinas in a radius of 3 km.
 These facts make it a perfect departure point for sailing holidays and cruising along the Adriatic Sea.